JaniraHuescaQA/qaportfolio/README.md

 - Regression tests have been successfully completed after each sprint, with no major issues found.

 ## 11. Deliverables
+*Sprint 1*
+- **[Functional Test Results](./reports/sprint1/test_results_report-sprint_1.pdf)**: A document summarizing the execution and results of functional test cases for Sprint 1.
+- **[BUG Report](./reports/sprint1/bugs_report-sprint_1.pdf)**: Detailed documentation of any defects found during testing, including severity, steps to reproduce, and resolution for Sprint 1.
+- **[Regression Test Execution Report](./reports/sprint1/regression_test_report-sprint_1.pdf)**: A report outlining the results of regression tests executed at the end of the Sprint 1.

+*Sprint 2*
-- **[Functional Test Results](testresultsreport.pdf)**: A document summarizing the execution and results of all functional test cases.
+- **[Functional Test Results](testresultsreport.pdf)**: A document summarizing the execution and results of functional test cases for Sprint 2.
-- **[BUG Report](errorreport.pdf)**: Detailed documentation of any defects found during testing, including severity, steps to reproduce, and resolution.
+- **[BUG Report](errorreport.pdf)**: Detailed documentation of any defects found during testing, including severity, steps to reproduce, and resolution for Sprint 2.
-- **[Regression Test Execution Report](regressiontestreport.pdf)**: A report outlining the results of regression tests executed at the end of each sprint.
+- **[Regression Test Execution Report](regressiontestreport.pdf)**: A report outlining the results of regression tests executed at the end of the Sprint 2.

 ## AUTHOR
 Janira Huesca, QA Specialist